 When the weather is just right, snowy winter dog walks can be magical.
 Freshly fallen snow can make the already enticing outside world even more fun for your dog.
-If you’re doing it right, you’re wearing plenty of layers, a hat, boots and mittens.
+Chances are you’re wearing plenty of layers, a hat, boots, and mittens.
 And if you’re walking at night time, lights and safety reflectors are a must!

 Protecting your pets from the elements and keeping them safe on winter walks is just as important.

 Winter weather can pose a few risks to your dog’s well-being, particularly their paws.
 Snow and ice can increase your dog’s risk of frostbite and dry out their paw pads, leaving the skin chapped or cracked.
 Like our chapped lips, cracked paws can be annoying and painful.